smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

 ⚠️ **IMPORTANT**: Bucket names must be **globally unique** since they are accessible worldwide.
 Please respect the naming convention `wagon-data-[BATCH_NUMBER]-[YOUR_LAST_NAME]`

-In the same as the `PROJECT_ID` is used in your code in order to identify your project, the `BUCKET_NAME` will be used in your code in order to identify an online storage location where you will store your data and your models.
+In the same way as the `PROJECT_ID` is used in your code in order to identify your project, the `BUCKET_NAME` is used in your code in order to identify an online storage location where you store your data and your models.

 You can list the buckets of your project in [Navigation menu / Storage / Browser](https://console.cloud.google.com/storage/browser).